Mom’s Emergency Sauce Recipe Substitutions and Cooking Tips for:

 Adapting recipes from antique cookbooks can also cause confusion.
 What is arrowroot and must I consult a wizard?

-Today, Mom helps cooks with sauce and sauce-thickener tips on milk, cream types, buttermilk and other ingredients used to thicken your homemade sauces, soups and stews.
+Today, Mom helps cooks with sauce recipes and sauce-thickener tips for milk, cream types, buttermilk and other ingredients like arrowroot and cornstarch, all used to thicken your homemade sauces, soups and stews.

 Milk Recipe Substitutions